John T. Casteen III: President of the University of Virginia

 As president of the university, Casteen advocated increasing UVA's enrollment of women, minority, and economically disadvantaged students.
 In 2003, he directed the creation of AccessUVA, the university's full-need financial aid program.
 He presided over substantial growth, both financial and physical, at UVA.
 He embedded himself in campus life, serving in roles such as liaison to the alumni board of relations and faculty advisor to the St. Anthony Hall Literary Society.
 Casteen led two financial campaigns for the university's endowment, one with a goal of $1 billion and another (ongoing) with a $3 billion goal.

 During Casteen's tenure, major building projects included Hereford College, Bryan Hall, the Robertson Hall expansion of Rouss Hall for the McIntire School of Commerce, the South Lawn Project, the Albert and Shirley Small Special Collections Library, the University Bookstore, the Aquatic and Fitness Center, and John Paul Jones Arena.

 Casteen announced on June 12, 2009, that he would retire in 2010.
 His 20-year tenure is the second longest of any University of Virginia president, after Edwin Alderman.

 Business interests

-Since 1986, Casteen has held numerous positions as a director in business organizations, including his first for the Connecticut Bank and Trust Company and Wachovia Corporation.
-He is currently a director of SAGE Publications, Jefferson Science Associates LLC and the Virginia University Research Partnership, and was elected a director of Altria on February 22, 2010.
+Beginning in 1986, Casteen held numerous positions as a director in business organizations, including his first for the Connecticut Bank and Trust Company and Wachovia Corporation.
+He was a director of SAGE Publications, Jefferson Science Associates LLC and the Virginia University Research Partnership, and was elected a director of Altria on February 22, 2010.

-Personal life
+Personal life and death

-He is married to Betsy Foote, and they have five children.
+Casteen was married to Betsy Foote, and they had five children.
+Casteen died in Keswick, Virginia, on March 18, 2025, at the age of 81.